Marcia Tucker

-Marcia Tucker (born Marcia Silverman; April 11, 1940 – October 17, 2006) was an American art historian, art critic and curator.
+Marcia Tucker (née Silverman; April 11, 1940 – October 17, 2006) was an American art historian, art critic and curator.
 In 1977 she founded the New Museum of Contemporary Art, a museum dedicated to innovative art and artistic practice in New York City, which she ran as the director until 1999.

 Early life and education

-Marcia Tucker was born on April 11, 1940, in Brooklyn, New York.
+Tucker was born on April 11, 1940, in Brooklyn, New York.
 In 1961 she earned a Bachelor of Arts degree from Connecticut College, where she studied theatre and art.
 Tucker spent her junior year studying at the École du Louvre, in Paris.
 Her first job was as a secretary of the Museum of Modern Art; however, she soon quit after being asked to sharpen too many pencils.